April10th, 2025 – “”

 Hello Hackers!

-If you need a Discord invite, look no further.
+Meeting will be on Discord.
+If you need an invite, look no further.

 Talk starts at 6:12 PM U.S. Central, but feel free to hop in early and chat.